sustrik/crypto-for-kids/complexity.md

 Here's the idea:

 1. Start with Sibyl attacks.
 They are easy to explain, easy to empathize with.
 Someone is not playing fair after all.
-2. Show how proof of work (can very well be physical work) can sidestep the problem.
+2. Show how proof of work ("dig a hole 1m deep") can sidestep the problem.
 3. Captchas.
 But what about robots (AIs)?
-If Weyland corporation creates a captcha-cracking robot is it fair that they can do Sibyl attacks?
-(This calls for a story.)
+If Weyland corporation creates a super-captcha-cracking robot is it fair that they can do Sibyl attacks?
+(This connects maths to ethics and calls for a story.)
 4. Are there problems that are equally hard for everyone?
 5. What's "brute force"?
 Are there any problems that can be solved only by brute force?
 6. Factorization to primes.